 I ought to preface this post with a warning that this is not recommended reading if you have just eaten as it gets pretty graphic pretty early on.
 Ok.
 Well.
 This week has not been pleasant.
 Think stomach cramps, a lot of internal bubbling, hydro-carbon emissions which could raise global temperatures, bowel explosions and a diet of plain rice and dry toast.
-A delightful condition that I’ve Christened ‘Bogotá-Belly’ (Delhi Belly inspired).
+A delightful condition that I’ve christened ‘Bogotá-Belly’.
 What did I eat? you ask.
 Colombian food, I say.
-You see, as much as I may have adapted to life in Bogotá, and got over most of my original hang-ups that I had about the city, my stomach continues to maintain a complex relationship with Colombia.
-In short, it tends to tolerate my Colombian diet for a few weeks at a time before going into melt-down (literally) and all-out rejecting anything that I attempt to consume.
+You see, although I may have adapted to life in Bogotá and overcome most of my original hang-ups about the city, my stomach continues to maintain a complex relationship with Colombia.
+In short, it tends to tolerate my Colombian diet for a few weeks at a time before going into meltdown (literally) and all-out rejecting anything that I attempt to consume.

 Tips on how to avoid food-related stomach problems in Colombia

 - Make sure that your meat is well-cooked.
 I have switched from medium-rare to well-done since I’ve been in Colombia.